Edzelf/ESP32-Radio/README.md

 -	Saves volume, bass, treble and preset station over restart.
 - Configuration also possible if no WiFi connection can be established.
 - Can play iHeartRadio stations.
+- Displays time of day on TFT.

 See documentation in doc/pdf-file.

 Last changes:
+- 18-jul-2017: Show time of day on TFT.
 - 04-jul-2017: Correction MQTT subscription, keep playing during long oprerations.
 - 03-jul-2017: Webinterface control page shows current settings.
 - 30-jun-2017: Improved MP3 player.